triggadot/xan-backupbeforefeatuers-42-2f6dec69/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with .

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/d78015a4-6ce3-4ef5-a5b3-13bdcc40f648) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)